 Evolution of an excavation – the Ness dig year by year

-It is now just over 17 years since the discovery of the Ness of Brodgar complex and 2020 will be the first time since 2003 that no excavation will take place on site.
+At the time of writing, it is now just over 17 years since the discovery of the Ness of Brodgar complex and 2020 will be the first time since 2003 that no excavation will take place on site.

 So while work continues to raise the funds needed to get back to the Ness in 2021, we thought readers might like to see how the dig has progressed (and ideas changed) over the years via dig director Nick Card’s annual brief summaries for Archaeology Scotland’s Discovery and Excavation in Scotland.
 Annotations, in red, put the archive information into current site context.